Connor McDavid featured in our Conn Smythe odds and picks

 Colorado forwards Nathan Mackinnon and Mikko Rantanen can be the best player on the ice on any given night, and the same goes for Tampa Bay stars Nikita Kucherov, Steven Stamkos and Brayden Point.
 The problem is that they have teammates that are just as good.
 Even if you have a strong feeling about your Stanley Cup pick, stick to that market until the playoff narratives develop.

 The area where you can truly find value in Conn Smythe betting is during the final round.
-This year, Marchessault entered Game 4 as a -140 favorite to win the award.
+Last year, Marchessault entered Game 4 as a -140 favorite to win the award.
 While he had just one assist that night, he moved to -500 to capture the award heading into Game 5.

 A pre-Game 4 bet was essentially a bet on Vegas to win the series (which was -275), barring any other heroic performances, at a discount.